yurit87/9645_computer_science/9645_vault/9645_course_notes/object-oriented_and_additional_programming/oop_continued_worksheet.md

 ## TASK 1

-Instantiate an object of each class and show examples of accessing the objects’ properties and running their methods.
+Instantiate an object of each class from the example and show examples of accessing the objects’ properties and running their methods.

 ---